cyraxx/amsplugins/README.md

 7. Restart AMS.
 You should see a line like `Auth adaptor chain loaded from ...` in syslog and no error messages after that.
 8. You're done.
 Check that you can still publish with FMLE but can't with, for example, Wirecast.

-**Note:** If you're using Wirecast with the chain plugin, you need to set its user-agent to FMLE in the streaming settings.
+**Note:** If you're using Wirecast with the chain plugin you need to set its user-agent to FMLE in the streaming settings.

 ### How to use the key plugin